 Your veterinarian will undergo a complete blood profile of your dog, including a chemical blood profile, a complete blood count (CBC), and a urinalysis, along with blood pressure testing.
 The other tests that may be performed include:

 - Abdominal radiographs (x-rays) or ultrasound – to determine the size of the kidney.

 - A kidney biopsy – to show the cause of kidney problems.

 - Tests of clotting ability – if your dog is going to undergo kidney biopsy, this may be performed in advance to evaluate the ability to stop the bleeding from the biopsy site.

 - Bacterial culture – your dogs immune system may weaken if they have kidney problems that will result to bacterial infection.

-Depending on the result of diagnosis your vet will plan on how to treat your dog.
+Depending on the result of the diagnosis your vet will plan on how to treat your dog.

 There is no cure for chronic kidney failure but there are various treatments and management to help minimize the symptoms and slow the progression of the disease.

 Depending on whether the problem is acute or chronic, the treatment may include the following: